MicrosoftDocs/dataexplorer-docs/data-explorer/language-extensions.md

 # Manage language extensions in your Azure Data Explorer cluster

 The language extensions feature allows you to use language extension plugins to integrate other languages into your Azure Data Explorer KQL queries.
-When you run a user-defined-function (UDF) using a relevant script, the script gets tabular data as its input and is expected to produce tabular output.
 The plugin's runtime is hosted in a [sandbox](/kusto/concepts/sandboxes?view=azure-data-explorer&preserve-view=true), an isolated and secure environment, running on the cluster's nodes.
 In this article, you manage the language extensions plugin in your Azure Data Explorer cluster within the Azure portal.

 ## Prerequisites